knetikcloud/knetikcloud-javascript-client/docs/GamificationTriviaApi.md

 var apiInstance = new KnetikCloud.GamificationTriviaApi();

 var opts = {
-  'since': 789 // Number | Timestamp in seconds
+  'since': 789, // Number | Timestamp in seconds
-};
+  'size': 25, // Number | The number of objects returned per page 'page': 1 // Number | The number of the page returned, starting with 1 };
 apiInstance.getQuestionDeltas(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);